 The historic town of Haleiwa on the North Shore of Oahu is the perfect stop for experiencing historic Hawaii architecture and taking a glimpse into the former sugar plantation industry.
 While beaches and natural beauty dominate the Hawaiian landscape, towns like Haleiwa are a great place to enjoy all aspects of Oahu.

-You may want to pose in front of one of the famous surf shops or meander to one of the brightly coloured city centre stores.
+You may want to pose in front of one of the famous surf shops or meander to one of the brightly colored downtown stores.
 The unique shopping boutiques and uncrowded parks are another way to enjoy a change of pace in Haleiwa Town and show your Instagram followers historic Hawaii.

 Polynesian Cultural Center